chicagolandmesh/chicagolandmesh.org/README.md

 # ChicagolandMesh.org

-ChicagolandMesh.org is the official website for the Meshtastic Chicagoland group utilizing the Meshtastic open-source mesh networking platform.
+ChicagolandMesh.org is the official website for the Chicagoland Mesh utilizing the Meshtastic open-source mesh networking platform.

 ## About Meshtastic and Meshtastic Chicagoland Group